phildini/altgdc/Pages/home.md

 We're so glad you asked!
 We are very dedicated to providing a safe and welcoming safe space for all.
 You can read our code of conduct [here](https://altgdc.com/coc)

 ## This doesn't exactly sound like my jam, what else should I check out?

 - [The Plan B Project](https://www.facebook.com/events/2691541054244423/) is actively in motion to provide an alternative for people who will still find themselves in San Francisco that will provide a forum for speakers and discussions, as well as networking time!
 - [Continually updated doc](https://docs.google.com/document/d/1t1i1kUgv7W4TG1wnUJ1yPhJgC0F0WO0wcAPN4dynofY/edit) with all of the events happening during GDC Week.
 Thanks to [@alanwdang](https://twitter.com/alanwdang/).
+- The [Game Dev Guide to GDC Week 2020](https://because.games) is an events calendar and activities guide for anyone who'll be in SF the week of GDC, including recommendations for sightseeing activities and delicious food.
+By [Nathan Bosia](https://twitter.com/natethenate) and [Nick Suttner](https://twitter.com/nsuttner)

 ## Isn't it dangerous to do this, what with the COVID-19 thing?